Richard James Hart: Early life

 Capone was born in 1892, in Angri, Province of Salerno, Italy.
 He was the first of the nine children of Gabriele Capone, a barber, and Teresa Raiola, a seamstress.
-In 1895 his parents emigrated in the United States with their children, James and Ralph, settling in downtown Brooklyn.
-He went by the Americanized form of his first name, James.
-During his early years in America his siblings Frank, Al, Ermina, John, Albert, Matthew Capone and Mafalda Maritote were born.
+In 1894, his parents emigrated to the United States with their children, James and Ralph, settling in downtown Brooklyn.
+During his early years in America his siblings Frank, Al, Ermina, John, Albert, Matthew and Mafalda Capone (later Maritote) were born.

 Career

-Capone left home at age 16 then left New York City, joined a circus as a roustabout and eventually adopted the last name of his idol, William S. Hart, the foremost star of Western silent films in the 1920s.
-He also adopted the actor’s persona as much as possible, "even earning the 'Two-Gun' moniker long attached to the motion picture star".
+Capone left home at age 16, then left New York City, joined a circus as a roustabout and eventually adopted the last name of his idol, William S. Hart, the foremost star of Western silent films in the 1920s.
+He also adopted the actor's persona as much as possible, "even earning the 'Two-Gun' moniker long attached to the motion picture star".